takoyaki9n/watering/README.md

 Watering system built with [WayinTop's DIY kit](https://github.com/WayinTop/Automatic-Watering-System-JP).

 ## How to use
-It checks the values of soil moisture sensors periodicaly (2 hours by default) and run the pumps if it is dry (the sensor value is higher than threshold).
-You can omit sensors by commenting out `#define SENSOR_ON`.
+It checks values of soil moisture sensors periodicaly (2 hours by default) and run pumps if it is dry (when the sensor value is higher than threshold).
+You can disable sensors by commenting out `#define SENSOR_ON`.

 The board sleeps while the interval except for the LED blinks every 8 seconds.
 The interval is canceled while the button is pushed.